Dependent Filing Requirements

 - Royalty payments (reported on Form 1099-MISC)

-Backup withholding generally does not apply to other payments reported on Form 1099-MISC (other than royalty payments and payments by fishing boat operators) unless at least one of the following three situations applies:
+Backup withholding generally does not apply to other payments reported on Form 1099-MISC (other than royalty payments and payments by fishing boat operators) unless at least one of the following four situations applies:

-In order to decide if your dependent should file a return on their own or with you, we recommend that you use our FILEucator tool to find out if your relative or child needs to file their own tax return.
-Then, use our DEPENDucator tax tool to see if you can claim your child or relative as as dependent.
+In order to decide if your dependent should file a return on their own or with you, we recommend that you use our FILEucator tool to find out.
+Then, you can use our DEPENDucator tax tool to see if you can claim your child or relative as a dependent.
 Finally, use the results from both tools (as well as review the IRS tax return filing requirements) to decide the best way to file based on your situation.

-Your dependent can prepare and efile their tax return on eFile.com.
-We will determine the correct forms for them based on their answer to simple tax questions.
-Then we will guide them through filling them out correctly, and we will double-check everything for accuracy and missing information.
+Your dependent can prepare and e-file their tax return on eFile.com.
+We will determine the correct forms based on their answers to simple tax questions; their return will be double-checked for accuracy and missing information before they eFileIT.

-Before they start preparing their return. your dependent will need copies of their W-2, 1099-MISC, or other tax informational forms from their employer.
+Before they start preparing their return, your dependent will need copies of their W-2, 1099-NEC, or other tax forms from their employer or financial institution.